 I grew up as an Army brat during the Cold War and wanted to know why my Dad was always away at war or why our family was stationed overseas.
 Both sets of grandparents were rural people.
 I also wanted to know why their rural lives seemed to be changing so quickly.
 I found the answers to these questions in Sociology.
 I eventually became a Rural Sociologist.
 The great gift of Sociology is that it helps situate people’s lives within larger historical trends – The Sociological Imagination.

 I have been a member of the Sociology Department at Sam Houston State University since 1997.
-Today, I am a Full Professor and Director of Undergraduate Programs in the Department of Sociology.

 Classes Taught: Rural and Urban Sociology, Marriage and the Family, Principles of Sociology, Senior Seminar in Sociology

 Research Interests: Globalization of the Agrifood System, Commodity Systems Analysis, Sustainable Agriculture and Climate Change

 - Constance, Douglas H. and Anthony Rainey.
 2021.
 “The Real Game of Chicken: The Tournament, Broiler Contracts and Integrator Power.”
 Forthcoming in Handbook on the Human Impact of Agriculture, Edited by Harvey S. James, Jr. Edward Elgar.

 - Hendrickson, Mary K., Philip H. Howard, and Douglas H. Constance.
 2019.
 “Power, Food and Agriculture: Implications for Farmers, Consumers and Communities.’”
 Pp. 13-62 in In Defense of Farmers: The Future of Agriculture in the Shadow of Corporate Power edited by Jane W. Gibson and Sara E. Alexander.
 Lincoln, NE: University of Nebraska Press.